9A4AM/APRS-WX-ESP8266/README.md

 - upload weather data on aprs servers
 - local web page for weather informations

-Warrning: This code is under construction!!
+Warning: This code is under construction!!
 Not full working!
+Missing BME280 code.